JainAkshat-02/myfirstrepo-AJ/README.md

 # myfirstrepo-AJ
-This is my First repository
+This is my first repository
+Author- Akshat Jain